 - Conclusion and overview of the different sustainable features and function in relation to all the different parts and components of the armadillo and onion inspired sleep-out: This section provides a specific focus on photovoltaic panels, wind turbines, solar thermal panels, rainwater tanks, and the choice of building materials.
 It also includes references to electrical cars, and geofoam (insulation installed under the floors).

-See more on sustainable architecture, academic papers, and Design and Visual Communication at:
+See more eBooks on sustainable architecture, academic papers, and Design and Visual Communication and more at:

 Tutorial 4: Armadillo and Onion Sleep-out: Geo-location, orientation, and shading (SketchupMake)